Cengkaruk/qiscus-sdk-web/README.md

 On the code snippet above, we can pass several callbacks to init options, in the example we're using `loginSuccessCallback` which will be called when login is success.
 It'll automatically open 1-1 chat room with `guest2@qiscus.com`.
 There's also `newMessagesCallback` where in the example it just log what the messages are.
 After that we render the widget into our page by calling `QiscusSDK.render()`

 # Authentication

+Every user has to authenticate with Qiscus before using any Qiscus functionality.
+Authenticating with Qiscus may happen separately from logging into your app (especially if your app has functionality beyond messaging).
+There is also a corresponding deauthenticate action for authenticated users.

 ## Init with APP ID

+Qiscus first has to be connected before we authenticate.

 We can initialize Qiscus SDK by using this line of code:
 ```